Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Do you want to add custom styling to the first and last items of your WordPress menu?

-You could simply add a custom CSS class to the first and last menu items.
-However, if you rearrange the menu at any point then those items may no longer be first and last.
+One option is to simply add a custom CSS class to the first and last menu items.
+However, if you rearrange the menu at any point, then those items may no longer be first and last.

-In this article, we’ll show you how to add a .first and .last class that will style the first and last items even if you reorder the menu at a later date.
+In this article, we will show you how to add a .first and .last class that will style the first and last items even if you reorder the menu at a later date.

 How to Add the First & Last Class to WordPress Navigation Menu Items